 For the ones who are staying further North (Seminyak/Canggu), head to Echo Beach which is also an excellent spot for seafood lovers.

-16 – Dine with your loved one over a romantic Balinese setting.
+Dining with your loved one over a romantic Balinese setting – Around Bali

-In the heart of rice field paddies, by an infinity pool atop lush green jungle, or in a tent by the beach, Bali and its hosts will surprise you by the romantic experiences they can offer you.
-Bali is probably one of the most romantic destination in the world and you will understand why.
+In the heart of rice field paddies, by an infinity pool atop lush green jungle, at a tree deck overlooking the valley of Ubud, in a tent by the beach, Bali and its hosts will surprise you by the romantic experiences they can offer you.
+Bali is probably one of the most romantic destinations in the world and you will understand why.

-Take a look at our list of romantic dinners in Bali and choose the one that matches with your couple.
+Take a look at our list of the most romantic dinners in Bali and choose the one that matches with your couple.